Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Related Work

-Segel and Heer \cite{Segel:5613452} provide an overview of how visual elements have been employed in traditional media such as comics, books, and films to tell stories.
+Segel and Heer \cite{segel2010narrative} provide an overview of how visual elements have been employed in traditional media such as comics, books, and films to tell stories.
 Their focus is on the role of graphical elements and interactivity in maintaining continuity in the flow of the narrative.
 They identify author-driven and reader-driven as two polar extremes of visualization.
-In an author-driven approach, the story is linear and the user has no control on the flow.
-In a reader-driven approach, there is no predefined flow.
-They are concerned with approaches for balancing these two extreme approaches.
-By blending these two extremes they hope that some continuity can be maintained while allowing the user to explore or meander, an approach we took with our design.
+We contextualize these two terms for the museum setting as designer-driven and visitor-driven.
+In a designer-driven approach, the story is linear and the visitor has no control of the narrative.
+It presents to the visitor a fixed sequence of events with which they can interact.
+In a ``pure'' visitor-driven approach, there is no predefined narrative.
+Instead, there is no fixed sequence of events, and the visitor would select and order events to create a narrative.
+By blending these two extremes in our own design, we seek to retain continuity and provide visitors freedom to explore.

-The previous work suggests that by using these techniques we can explain content from an unfamiliar and complex domain to novices.
-The application of narratives is a widely used technique in history and art museums to help visitors make personal connections to an object or a collection~\cite{Bedford,Rounds2002}.
-A research study on the roles narratives play in interactive science exhibits found that enhancing exhibits with personal stories improved the exhibit experience for visitors and helped visitors make personal connections to the scientific content.
-However, adding stories seemed to reduce the visitors' physical interactions and explorations with the exhibit \cite{FindingSig}.
-Similarly, a study looking at using a narrative introduction to describe the dataset visualized in an exhibit, found that it did not improve data exploration \cite{JMaAERA}.
-When and how to incorporate narrative into science exhibits remain unanswered design questions in the museum field.
-Sea of Genes provided us with an opportunity to assess the effectiveness of these methods and frameworks.
+Narratives have been widely applied in history and art museums to help visitors make personal connections to an object or a collection~\cite{Bedford,Rounds2002}.
+A study~\cite{FindingSig} on the roles narratives play in interactive science exhibits found enhancing exhibits with personal stories improved the exhibit experience for visitors and helped create personal connections to the content.
+However, adding stories seemed to reduce the visitors' physical interactions and explorations with the exhibit.
+Similarly, a study~\cite{ma2013engaging} examining the use of narrative introduction to describe the dataset visualized in an exhibit, found it did not improve data exploration.
+Further study of narrative applied to interactive visualization is needed, examining its applicability and effectiveness in communicating complex and unfamiliar content.
+We identified a set of related stories, which we could present in layers. \textit{Sea of Genes} provided us with an opportunity to assess the effectiveness of applying the aforementioned narrative strategies to breakdown a complex metagenomic dataset to then present a layered story to the public.